 The CFO and CIO reported to the CEO however the CFO had more power at SmFedCon.
 CFO could easily influence the CEO in certain decisions.
 The CFO’s power came from the 20-year friendship with the CEO and as a trusted advisor to the CEO.
 The CFO was also responsible for IT prior to the CIO joining the company.

 Cultural Factors – Small Business Mentality

 While costs should be kept under control in all organizations but small businesses are especially sensitive to this.
-However, this sensitivity can blind the small businesses from what is possible.
+However, this sensitivity can blind small businesses from what is possible.
 This was the case with SmFedCon.
-Even though they saw how an online employee portal could help solve some of the issue they had it was just not in the budget to pursue this direction.
+Even though they saw how an online employee portal could help solve some of the issues they had it was just not in the budget to pursue this direction.